shaiperson/shaiperson.github.io/_posts/2022-03-02-extensible-worker-pattern-2.md

 ---
 layout: post
-title: "Extensible Worker Pattern 2/3 - Naïve Implementation"
+title: "Extensible Worker Pattern 2/3"
-subtitle: "A meme classifier✨, Python, FastAPI and Docker"
+subtitle: "A meme classifier and a naïve implementation of a worker environment to deploy it to"
 date: 2022-03-02 12:55:00 -0300
 highlights:
     - Python